-The comprehensive health approach for Chagas disease in Comapa (Jutiapa, Guatemala) is an interdisciplinary group initiative convened by UVG researchers, who secured funding by linking together research and intervention projects.
-This has enabled them to remain in this municipality to tackle the problem with practical solutions, virtually uninterrupted for seven years.
+The comprehensive health approach for Chagas disease in Comapa (Jutiapa, Guatemala), is an interdisciplinary group initiative convened by UVG researchers, who have secured funding by linking together research and intervention projects.
+This has enable them to remain in this municipality tackling the problem with practical solutions. virtually uninterrupted for seven years.

-2.1.
-DESIGN OF STRATEGIES BASED ON THE COMMUNITY'S NEEDS, IDEAS AND REQUESTS
+3.1.
+DESIGN OF STRATEGIES BASED ON THE COMMUNITY'S NEEDS.
+IDEAS AND REQUESTS

-In 2009, the WHO launched a funding initiative from IDRC, to finance Chagas projects which addressed the disease from an ecosystemic, biological and social approach.
-In response to this, Pamela Pennington, researcher and teacher at UVG, invited Sandra De Urioste-Stone, a social researcher with extensive experience in participatory action research, to be part of the project.
-They decided to put together an interdisciplinary team, bringing together the methodologies of social and natural sciences, equally respecting and valuing the voices of all members in the team.
+In 2009, the WHO launched a funding initiative from IDRC, to finance Chagas projects which addressed the disease from an eco-systemic, biological and social approach.
+In response to this, Pennington, researcher teacher at UVG, invited Sandra De Urioste-Stone, a social researcher with extensive experience in participatory action research, to be part of the project.
+They decided to put together an interdisciplinary team bringing together the methodologies of social and natural sciences, equally respecting and valuing the voices of all members in the team.

-Under this interdisciplinary premise, thev proposed a participatory approach that would not pre-determine Chagas risk factors but instead, would establish a dynamic dialogue with the communities in Comapa to define with them the focus of the work and the intervention mechanisms.
-As a result, they first concentrated their efforts on reducing the possibility of vector re-infestation, by making the environment outside and inside the homes less attractive to the bugs.
-They carried out educational meetings with people in the communities so that people could associate the presence of the vector with the disease.
-They encouraged families to keep dogs and chickens outside of homes, and promoted appropriate storage inside the home for grains and legumes corn, beans and sorghum - to avoid the presence of rats and mice.
+Under this interdisciplinary premise, they proposed a participatory approach that would not pre- determine the Chagas risk factors but instead, would establish a dynamic dialogue with the communities in Comapa to define with them the focus of and the the work intervention mechanisms.
+As a result, they first concentrated their efforts on reducing the possibility of vector re-infestation, by making the environment outside and inside the homes less attractive to the bugs: they carried out educational meetings with the communities so they could associate the presence of the vector with the disease, encouraged the families to keep dogs and chickens outside, and promoted appropriate storage for the grains inside the home - corn, beans and sorghum - to avoid the presence of rats and mice.

 The second step was to focus on improving the provision of Chagas patient care services.
-Thanks to a collaboration between Ibermed (Spanish NGO) and the Health Area of Jutiapa (Comapa is part of this district), the UVG team trained a person at the Comapa Health Center to diagnose Chagas disease with rapid testing, perform electrocardiographies and provide treatment.
+Thanks to a collaboration between Ibermed (Spanish NGO) and the Health Area of Jutiapa (Comapa is part of this district), the UVG team trained a person at the Comapa Health Center to diagnose Chagas disease with rapid perform electrocardiographies testing, and provide treatment.
 This had not been done before, despite the fact that the medicine is free and is donated to Guatemala by PAHO.

 With discussions with the community, it became evident that a concern shared by bothmen and women was the possibility of the congenital transmission of Chagas, that is, transmission from the mother to child in gestation.
 Therefore, the third phase of the intervention involved identifying cases of Chagas transmission at the time of delivery.
 The majority of expectant mothers in Comapa prefer to have a home birth with the support of a midwife.
-Therefore, the UVG team approached the Comapa midwives and were able to jointly design a care programme where all pregnant women were referred to the Health Centre to give birth and receive diagnostic tests for Chagas and other diseases.
-The midwives were instrumental in getting the mothers or other family members to take babies when they are one month old to the health centre to determine whether or not they had the disease.
+Therefore, the UVG team approached the Comapa midwives and were able to jointly design a care programme where pregnant mothers were referred to the Health Center to give birth and receive diagnostic tests for Chagas and other diseases.
+The midwives were instrumental in getting the mothers or other family members to take babies when they are one month old to the Health Center to determine whether or not they had the disease.

-2.2.
+3.2.
 RANDOMIZATION BY GROUPS.
 ETHICAL ISSUES AND CYCLICAL REFLEXIVITY

-Randomization by groups or conglomerates is an increasingly common method in health research.
-It involves defining 'social units' - homes, hospital rooms, neighbourhoods, schools, etc. - and applying a random intervention on a group of these, while leaving others without an intervention.
+Randomization bv aroups conglomerates is an increasingly common method in health research.
+It involves defining 'social units' - homes, hospital rooms, neighbourhoods, schools, etc. and applying a random intervention on a group of these, while leaving others without an intervention.
 Despite its benefits in the evaluation of interventions in public health, this method raises difficult ethical problems that challenge researchers, ethics committees, regulatory bodies and sponsors (Weijer et al. 2011).